jsueprez/Inheritance/README.md

 # Inheritance

-This project is shows off concepts about one fundamental principle of the OOP, the inheritance.
+This project shows off concepts about one fundamental principle of the OOP, the inheritance.
 ## Table of Contents

 - [Inheritance](#inheritance)